thomporter/valid8r_js/README.md

 	  data: req.body,
 	  customValidators: {
 	    customValidator: require('./customValidator'),
-	    anotherCustomValidator: function(field, error) {
+	    anotherCustomValidator: function(field, error, cb) {
-	      return (field != 'someCustomValue') ?
-'Please try again.' : ''
+	      if (field != 'someCustomValue') {
+	        cb(field, 'Some Custom Errror');
+	        return false;
 	      }
+	      cb(field);
+          return true;
 	    }
 	  }

-## Tests

-I will be adding Mocha browser test to this repo shortly.
+	}

+## Asynchronous Validation (via AJAX)
+**Updated in v0.0.7** - The Custom Validators in the JavaScript module now receive a third argument - the callback function.
+They are responsible for calling this function on their own (allowing for asynchronous validation.)
+It is important to note that you should make any custom validators performing asynchronous calls the last rule in their set, and should add an `async` property to the rule, equal to `true`:

+	{ "rule": "custom", "func":"myAsynchronousValidator", "async":true}

+**Asynchronous validators will not be run on submit!** After all, how silly is it to go to the server to validate one piece of data before submitting all of the data to the server?

 ## TODO

-* ~~Need to find a good way to deal with asynchronous validation with the form submitting...~~ It occurred to me that I don't need to find a way to do the validation, but skip it - after all, how silly is it to go to the server to validate one piece of data before submitting all of the data to the server?
-Instead, we need a "skipOnSubmit" property added to custom rules.
+* Mocha browser tests